gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 == Analysis Precision

-Question(s): What would be the most precise result?
+*Question(s)*: What would be the most precise result?
 Why does the analysis lose precision on this program?

 *TODO: Most precise result*

-#colbreak()
+// #colbreak()
 = Discussion Point 2

+This section will discuss the implementation of the second discussion point.

 == Implementation

+This subsection will discuss the implementation for the second discussion point, implementing loop unrolling.
+The files: `ValueAnalysis.scala` and `CallContext.scala` have both been modified.

 === Context

-The loop context is created just as the returncontext is, append the call string context to the existing context and the the k latest context, and discard the rest.
+The loop context is created just as the return context is, append the call string context to the existing context and the the k latest context, and discard the rest.

 // TODO: Update code
 #figure(